 The following topics are of academic interest to me:

 - Distributed and parallel algorithms, including communication networks

-- Communication complexity, including multi-party and quantum versions
+- Communication complexity, including multi-party communication complexity

 - Algorithmic graph theory